PepScribe

 What peptides are available through clinician-supervised programs at PepScribe?

 PepScribe offers access to Tier 1 peptides — Semaglutide, Tirzepatide, Sermorelin, and NAD+ — through licensed clinician prescriptions and 503A compounding pharmacies.
-These are the peptides with sufficient regulatory clarity for supervised use.
-BPC-157, in any formulation, is not currently available through legitimate compounding channels.
+These are the peptides with the clearest regulatory footing for supervised use.
+BPC-157 is not currently on FDA's 503A Bulks List and is handled consultation-first, so a clinician reviews it with you rather than it being ordered directly.